You have 0 product(s) in your cart.

-The PJ has 5-gill slits and it is able to do a pretty nifty thing with its gills.
-A PJ can pump water into its first enlarged gill slit and out through the other four-gill slits.
-This enables it to lie on the bottom for long periods of time without moving.
-Most other sharks have to swim with their mouths open to forces water over the gills.
-The PJ has no need to do this.
-It is the perfect couch potato of the shark world.
+The PJ has five gill slits and it is able to do a pretty nifty thing with its gills: it can pump water into its first enlarged gill slit and out through the other four.
+This enables it to lie on the bottom for long periods without moving.
+Many other sharks have to swim with their mouths open to force water over the gills.

 PJs are distributed from Moreton Bay to Tasmania and around to Houtman Abrolhos in WA.
 Genetic analysis suggests there are two separate stocks of PJs in Australia, one occurring from Queensland to Tasmania and another genetically different group extending from Victoria to Western Australia.
 There are also distinct subgroups within these groups; Sydney has its own subgroup of PJs that come back to the same spots every year to mate and lay eggs.